ShareShare

 How to describe a problem so that everyone understands it

-Fixing problems is a common activity in all companies.
-In areas such as Quality, they receive special treatment, with methods for identifying root causes and corrective actions.
-However, we often do not give due attention to an important step in the problem-solving process: formulating an adequate description.
+Problem-solving is a common activity in all companies.
+In areas such as Quality, problems receive special treatment, with methods for identifying root causes and implementing corrective actions.
+However, we often overlook an important step in the problem-solving process: formulating an adequate problem description.

-A proper description will significantly clarify the problem, also identifying its severity, location, and financial impact.
-It also serves as a great communication tool, helping to gain buy-in and support from others.
-When problems are well described, people will notice and understand what you are trying to accomplish.
+A well-crafted description will significantly clarify the problem, also identifying its severity, location, and financial impact.
+It also serves as an excellent communication tool, helping to gain buy-in and support from others.
+When problems are well described, people can clearly perceive and understand what you are trying to achieve.

 When you assume that the reason for a problem is already known, you end up with one of these two possible versions of the problem description: